 All restaurant information in East Village is community-verified with source documentation.
 If you discover a restaurant in East Village that cooks without seed oils, submit it to Oil Watch to help others find clean dining options in Manhattan.

 Yes.
-Oil Watch has verified 15 restaurants in East Village, Manhattan that cook without industrial seed oils.
+Oil Watch has verified 14 restaurants in East Village, Manhattan that cook without industrial seed oils.
 Of these, 9 rated Seed Oil Free and 1 rated Mostly Clean.
-Top-scoring spots include Brodo - East Village, Beloved Cafe & Restaurant, Supper.
+Top-scoring spots include Brodo - East Village, Supper, Pasta Lab NYC.
 These restaurants use olive oil, beef tallow, avocado oil, butter, and ghee instead of canola, soybean, and corn oil.